 Featured Description (from the owner)

-Kenise Barnes Fine Art is pleased to present a solo exhibition of new paintings by Elizabeth Gourlay.
-This is the artist’s first one-person exhibition with the gallery.
+Kenise Barnes Fine Art is pleased to present an exhibition of contemporary paintings and powdered pigment drawings by Mary Judge in the Kent, CT gallery.

 Mary Judge is an important artist; her paintings, drawings and prints are in public and private collections throughout the world.
 Judge demonstrates mastery across many mediums, each new series illustrates her continuing exploration of materiality and form.
 Judge’s ongoing exploration of powdered pigments is used to stunning effect in her most recent Poptics series, seven of which are featured in this show.
 This exhibition also includes a significant return to oil painting for the artist with two large and five small paintings.

 Mary Judge, who lives part-time in Italy, has developed a distinctive technique for making her signature powdered pigment drawings.
 For this exhibition, Judge unveils a vibrant new powdered pigment series titled Poptics.
 The drawings are made with a specific technique based on spolvero (“to dust” in Italian).
 A similar technique was used by Renaissance artists to transfer drawings to the plaster wall for fresco paintings.
 Judge’s Poptics are made by layering multiple hand-cut stencils and pouncing each with a bag of ground pigment; the resulting works are both controlled and organic.
 They balance elegantly between ordered symmetry and graceful surrender to unpredictable materials.